Jerald011003/Find-Doc-Main/README.md

 1. **Start the React Application**

-   In the project directory for your React app, run the following command to start the frontend:
+   In the project directory for React app, run the following command to start the frontend:

    ```bash
    npm start